lgi-devs/lgi/docs/guide.md

 ### 1.1.
 Repository structure

-Importing library creates table containing all elements which are present in the library namespace - all classes, structs, global functions, constants etc.  All those elements are directly accessible, e.g.
+Importing library creates table containing all elements which are present in the library namespace - all classes, structures, global functions, constants etc.  All those elements are directly accessible, e.g.

     assert(GLib.PRIORITY_DEFAULT == 0)